user202729/plover-startup-py/README.md

 * [user202729/plover-debugging-console: A IPython debugging console for Plover.](https://github.com/user202729/plover-debugging-console)
 * [user202729/plover-run-py: Command plugin for Plover to run an arbitrary Python command.](https://github.com/user202729/plover-run-py)

+Disadvantages in comparison to writing an extension plugin:

+* Can only be used on a single machine.

+   However, it should not be hard to convert a configuration file into an extension plugin to be distributed.

+Advantages over writing an extension plugin:

+* For testing purposes, the user-provided code might have some bug/errors.

+   While using a normal extension plugin might make Plover nonfunctional (for example if `stop()` raises an error, Plover quit will be interrupted), this module guarantees that Plover is never interrupted.

+* Has a reload command, which is faster than restarting Plover.

+* Some convenience functions to make hacks easier to achieve. (will be available later)

 ### Installation

 The package can be installed from pip or GitHub.